Lopolin-LP/ProperChatCensor/README.md

   - [ ] use `toLatin` and `toCyrillic`
     - [ ] and make use of symbols as replacement characters too
 - [ ] Add a percentage based engine
-  - [ ] Like how much of this word is it similar to a profanity word?
+  - Like how much of this word is it similar to a profanity word?

+## Structure
+- [ ] Make data-folder more structured and useful and not a dumping ground for everything

+## GitHub
+- [ ] Automatic typescript compilation...?

 # Credits
 - Englisch Profanity: https://github.com/coffee-and-fun/google-profanity-words/blob/main/data/en.txt